 If you have any queries, please contact us:

 I knew I wanted to major in actuarial studies, and the University of Melbourne was one of few universities that offered this major.
 Choosing Commerce at Melbourne was the best decision I could have made.
-I enjoy every moment of my studies, have made many friendships among my classmates, and am confident the skills I've developed in my degree will be useful and relevant to my employment upon graduation.
+I enjoyed every moment of my studies, have made many friendships among my classmates, and am confident the skills I've developed in my degree will be useful and relevant to my employment upon graduation.

 To qualify as an actuary, a student must pass (or be exempt from) three parts of the professional accreditation as prescribed by the Actuaries Institute Australia.
 The first two parts can be undertaken as a part of the Bachelor of Commerce (Honours) degree.